andrejewski/rove/README.md

 This method returns the `route` URL, or `null` if there is no matching route.

 #### `router.getUrlRoute(url: string): NavigationEntry`
-This method returns the URL's route, or `null` if there is no matching route.
+This method returns the `url` route, or `null` if there is no matching route.

 #### `router.isRouteEqual(routeX: NavigationEntry, routeY: NavigationEntry): boolean`
 This method returns whether to routes are equal.
 A route X is equal to route Y when their `route` is equal, `splat` is equal, and their **serialized** `routeParams` and `queryParams` are equal.